stacks-network/stacks-core/README.md

 1. The release must be timed so that it does not interfere with a *prepare phase*.
 The timing of the next Stacking cycle can be found [here](https://stacking.club/cycles/next).
 A release to `mainnet` should happen at least 24 hours before the start of a new cycle.
+So, start by being aware of when the release can happen.

 1. Before creating the release, the release manager must determine the *version number* for this release.
 The factors that determine the version number are